Visiting Nepal and want to see the country’s top historical attractions?

 Alongside Kathmandu and Bhaktapur, Patan makes up the trifecta of durbar squares in the Kathmandu Valley, the historical capitals of the local kingdoms.

-This durbar square served as the royal residence of the Malla dynasty, which ruled over the Kathmandu Valley from 1201 to 1779, and it was during that time that its impressive buildings, a prime example of Newar architecture, were built.
+This durbar square served as the royal residence of the Malla dynasty, which ruled over the Kathmandu Valley from 1201 to 1779.
+It was during that time that its impressive buildings, a prime example of Newar architecture, were built.

 Patan Dubar Square feels old, as if you’ve gone back in time to Nepal’s medieval era, making it among the best historical places in Nepal.